webcrawls/DarkOakBan/README.md

 # DarkOakBan

-🎮 a silly Minecraft mod to "fix" an obsolete problem _(you can dye signs now.)_
+🎮 a silly Minecraft mod to "fix" an obsolete problem

+_(eventually, they let you dye signs)_

 nobody should use this. :)